robey/packrattle/README.md

 - `drop()` - if this parser matches, return null as the match result, which will cause it to be omitted from the result of `parser.seq`

+- `commit()` - if this parser is part of a sequence, and it matches, then backtracking will stop here (no "or" clauses higher up in the parse tree will take effect) -- this can be used to give more meaningful error messages, since the error message text will not backtrack either

 foldLeft
 --------